mralinp/seminar-master/README.md

+# Anomaly detection using deep learning
+A survey of deep learning based anomaly detection methods for image anomalies.

-# seminar-master
+# References
-Master seminar for anomaly detection